google/codeworld/web/help/GuideUnit1.md

     `drawingOf` function turns a picture into a *computer program*, and you cannot use **`&`** to combine two different computer programs!

-    The solution here is to combine the pictures, before using the `drawingOf` function.
-That looks like this.
+    The solution here is to combine the pictures before using the `drawingOf` function.
+That looks like this

     ~~~~~ . clickable
     program = drawingOf(nametag & border)